groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/hyperlink-extraction/_index.md

 ## Extract Hyperlinks from Document Page Area

 Sometimes, you may need to extract hyperlinks from specific areas within a document for targeted analysis or processing.
 In the "Extract Hyperlinks from Document Page Area" tutorial, you'll learn how to achieve this using GroupDocs.Parser for .NET.
 Follow the comprehensive guide and code examples to extract hyperlinks from designated document areas seamlessly.
-Whether you're extracting references from academic papers or analyzing hyperlinks in reports, this tutorial equips you with the skills to handle hyperlink extraction with precision in your C# applications.
+Whether you're extracting tutorialss from academic papers or analyzing hyperlinks in reports, this tutorial equips you with the skills to handle hyperlink extraction with precision in your C# applications.
 Ready to take your document processing capabilities to the next level?

 [Read more](./extract-hyperlinks-from-document-page-area/)